s) Provisions and contingencies

 Effective interest method:

 The effective interest method is a method of calculating the amortised cost of a debt instrument and of allocating interest income over the relevant period.
 The effective interest rate is that which exactly discounts estimated future cash receipts through the expected life of the debt instrument, or, where appropriate, a shorter period, to the net carrying amount on initial recognition.
 Income is recognised on an effective interest basis for debt instruments other than those financial assets.
-Interest income is recognised in profit or loss and is included in the "Other income" line item.
+Interest income is recognised in the Statement of profit and loss and is included in the "Other income" line item.

 Derecognition of financial assets: A financial asset is derecognised only when the Company: